asifxohd/hackathon-backend/README.md

 # When She Knows - Backend

 Welcome to the backend repository for the "When She Knows" project.
-This repository contains the backend codebase built with [insert backend framework/technology].
+This repository contains the backend codebase built with node js.

 ## Getting Started